tofuutils/tenv/README.md

 If a parameter is passed, available options:

 - an exact [Semver 2.0.0](https://semver.org/) version string to install
-- a Semver constraint string (checked against available at TOFUENV_REMOTE url)
+- a [version constraint](https://opentofu.org/docs/language/expressions/version-constraints) string (checked against available at TOFUENV_REMOTE url)
 - latest (checked against available at TOFUENV_REMOTE url)
 - latest-allowed is a syntax to scan your OpenTofu files to detect which version is maximally allowed.
 - min-required is a syntax to scan your OpenTofu files to detect which version is minimally required.